 - 1. By a hospital, in excess of the approved amount as determined by Medicare; or - 2.
-By a physician who is a participating provider who accepts Medicare assignment, in excess of the approved amount as determined by Medicare; or - 3.
-By a physician who is a non-participating provider or other health care provider who accepts Medicare assignment, in excess of the lesser of maximum covered expense stated above, or the approved amount as determined by Medicare; or - 4.
-By a physician or other health care provider who does not accept Medicare assignment, in excess of the lesser of the maximum covered expense stated above, or the limiting charge as determined by Medicare.
+By a physician or other health care provider, in excess of the lesser of the maximum covered expense stated above, or: - a.
+For providers who accept Medicare assignment, the approved amount as determined by Medicare; or - For providers who do not accept Medicare assignment, the limiting charge as determined by Medicare.